Infertility

 Male infertility is often caused by a low sperm count or an anatomical abnormality, such as a palpable dilation of veins in the scrotal area known as varicocele.

-Other contributing factors can be attributed to how the sperm move (motility), or an abnormal sperm type.
+Other contributing factors can be attributed to how the sperm moves (motility), or an abnormal sperm type

 Women may have to undergo a genital examination, as well as a cervical smear.